BeChris/ampkg/README.md

 List of messages to be displayed before package installation/upgrade is done.\
 They are all concatenated and displayed in one message bloc.\
 To start a new bloc, include a string "@@@@" in the message list.\
-If a message starts with file:// the the content of file path given after file:// is displayed.
+If a message starts with file:// then the content of file path given after file:// is displayed.

 Examples:
 ```